Teaching your Children Healthy Eating Habits

 Encouraging our children to make healthy choices can be hard sometimes, but by making a few changes in the way we approach food, our children will develop healthy eating habits to last them a lifetime.

 The smell, name, or look of food can often turn kids off from choosing fruits and vegetables over prepackaged snacks.
-While there is no guarantee that these tips will help make your child into a perfectly healthy eater, they will help them become more conscious of the food going into their bodies.
+While there is no guarantee that these tips will help make your child into a perfect eater, they will help them become more conscious of the food going into their bodies.

 Be a Good Role Model

-Be Patient, but Persistent
+Be Patient, But Persistent

 Have Kids Help in the Kitchen